 A VAD may be a treatment in itself, called destination therapy.
 It may also be a bridge to a transplant, to help maintain your health while you wait for a heart.
 At Memorial, we use it both ways.

-A cardiac surgeon will implant the VAD in your chest and connect it to an external controller (small computer that monitors the pump) which attaches to a power source outside your body (batteries or battery pack outside your body.
+During a VAD procedure, a cardiac surgeon will implant the VAD in your chest and connect it to an external controller (small computer that monitors the pump) which attaches to a power source (batteries or battery pack) outside your body (batteries or battery pack outside your body.
 Once you recover from the surgery, you can go home.
 We monitor VAD patients very closely.

 Why Choose Memorial for VAD Treatment?